keesschollaart81/case.schollaart.net/_posts/2019-07-01-device-offline-detection-with-durable-entities.md

 ### The Orchestrator

-The first time an orchestrator is started, it will create the Durable Entity, then it will fetch the properties of this particular device.
+The first time an orchestrator is started, it will create the Durable Entity and fetch the properties of this particular device.

 Then the orchestrator will do a `WaitForExternalEvent` for the given time(out).
 While it's waiting, the Durable Functions framework will 'kill' the thread.
 The orchestrator thread will be revived when this event is triggered or the timeout period has elapsed.